sonic-net/sonic-mgmt/docs/testplan/PFC_Congestion_Oversubscription_Test_Plan.md

 The mapping of background and test data traffic streams to IXIA transmit ports can be randomized while keeping two streams per port; for example, one test port could send two lossless traffic streams and the second port two lossy streams, or each port could send two mixed streams, one lossless, one lossy.

 This experiment needs the following eight steps:
-1. Start the background traffic from IXIA Tx ports 1 & 2; the combined line rate will be 50% of the egress port capacity (25% line rate bandwidth per stream)
+1. Start the background traffic from IXIA Tx ports 1 & 2; the combined line rate will be 48% of the egress port capacity (24% line rate bandwidth per stream)
-2. Start the test traffic from IXIA Tx ports 1 & 2; the additional increase in bandwidth will be either 55% or 60% depending on randomization (one stream with 25% BW, second stream with 30%, or both at 30% each), for a total oversubscription of either 105% or 110%.
+2. Start the test traffic from IXIA Tx ports 1 & 2; the additional increase in bandwidth will be either 55% or 60% depending on randomization (one stream with 25% BW, second stream with 30%, or both at 30% each), for a total oversubscription of either 103% or 108%.
-3. After a few seconds, measure the received bandwidth per flow on the IXIA Rx port 3: each of the four flows should have an allocation of 25% of the total egress port bandwidth.
+3. After a few seconds, measure the received bandwidth per flow on the IXIA Rx port 3: total egress port bandwidth should be 100%.
 Internally the router should be dropping lossy frames from the streams causing the over-subscription.
 4. Stop all traffic from the two IXIA ports 1 & 2
 5. On the IXIA Rx port ensure that:
 a.
 The received lossless traffic streams on IXIA port 3 show no missing and no out-of-order frames.